illuminate3/vedette-depricated/README.md

 * "anahkiasen/former": "dev-master"  // used for forms
 * "illuminate3/lingos": "dev-master" // used for lang files.
 Lingos is an attempt to centralize commonly used words and phrases.

-# Version
-1.0.0

-* Fork Steve Montambeault's Cpanel package into Vedette (Keep Steve's authorship but change out PSR naming)
-* Redo views to allow a more generic approach to using in main app
-* Add in some missing functions that Brunogaspar's package includes
-* Use anahkiasen/former for forms

 ## Future
 * Take more advantage of validation in the anahikiasen/former package